 When you build triads starting on different notes in a scale, most of the triads will end up being either major or minor triads.
 For example, in the key of C, the triads built with the lowest note on C, F, and G are major, while the triads built on D, E and A are minor.
 Next, let’s explore some of the less common triads.

 A diminished triad has minor thirds between both pairs of notes.
 To play a diminished triad, start with a minor triad and lower the highest note by one half-step.
 For example, C-Eb-Gb is a diminished triad.
 From C to Eb is three half-steps, and from Eb to Gb is another three half-steps.
 A diminished triad has an unsettled sound because the notes are getting closer together and their sounds are starting to overlap.
 In an ordinary major scale, a diminished triad occurs only once, when a triad is played starting on the seventh tone of the scale.
 In a natural minor scale, you’ll get a diminished triad when you start on the second tone of the scale.

 An augmented triad has major thirds between both pairs of notes.
 For example, C-E-G# would be an augmented triad.
 The notes of major and natural minor scales can’t form augmented triads without using accidentals.
 Augmented triads have a shimmery, unresolved sound and they’re often used in jazz and other modern music styles.

 How do you play piano triads?

 For the left hand, reverse this pattern.
-The lowest note of the triad is played with the pinky, the middle note with the middle finger, and the highest note with the thumb.
-5-3-1 will be the finger pattern.
+The lowest note of the triad is played with the pinky, the middle note with the middle finger, and the highest note with the thumb; 5-3-1 will be the finger pattern.

 Don’t forget to keep your fingers curved and relaxed and use a flexible wrist and the weight of your arm to sound the notes.
-It might feel a little strange to play this far forward on the keys, so practice playing piano triads that begin or end with black notes until you’re comfortable with it.
+It might feel a little strange to play this far forward on the keys, so practice playing piano triads that begin or end with black keys until you’re comfortable with it.